PNorvaisas/PNorvaisas.github.io/index.md

 After coming back to Lithuania I have continued working at the Department of Biothermodynamics and Drug Design.
 Here I have established a database of several hundred ligands developed at the department as well as their  cheminformatics analysis routines.

 As a Wellcome Trust PhD student in Dr. Filipe Cabreiro and Dr. Kevin Bryson groups at UCL I have developed experimental and computational approaches to investigate Drug-Host-Microbiota-Diet interaction in a _C. elegans-E. coli_ model.
-I have created data analysis, modelling and visualisation pipelines in _R_ & _Python_ for high-throughput omics studies.
+I have created data analysis, modelling and visualisation pipelines in _R_ & _Python_ for high-throughput _omics_ studies.
 I performed NGS RNASeq data analysis and bacterial genome assembly and also analysed bacterial metabolic and transcriptional regulatory networks.
 This work has resulted in two publications in _Cell_.

 Currently I work as a Senior Bioinformatics Data Scientist at [BenevolentAI](https://benevolent.ai/).
-I contribute to the development of disease endotyping and patient stratification methods which use _omics_ data.
+I contribute to the development of disease endotyping and patient stratification methods which rely on _omics_ data.

 # Interests